amargiovanni/margiovanni.it/_posts/2025-04-23-using-data-to-improve-products.md

 ---
 layout: post
 title: "How to 'Listen' to Data to Improve Digital Products"
+subtitle: "Having all the data in the world means nothing until you learn to listen to what it's actually saying"
 date: 2025-04-23
 categories: data-analysis product-analytics metrics
 ---